Sunday, September 30 will be a day that goes down not only in Progress Wrestling history but UK wrestling history as they say Hello Wembley.

 The middle of the match looked muddled from my vantage point, like all three women forgot what to do and when to do it, but they pulled it back at the finish, where Laura Di Matteo (Jinny’s former assistant) shocked the crowd by turning against her friends CandyFloss, Millie and Toni and sided with Jinny by handing the win and the championship.

-A good match that like I said, dipped in the middle, but the shock turn worked and brought it back.
+A good match that like I said, dipped in the middle, but the shocking turn worked and brought it back.

 After the match finished Jordynne Grace came out from the back and laid waste to Jinny, Laura and the rest of the House Of Couture (Jinny’s Stable) to a huge ovation!
 With Toni and maybe a few others having less time to perform in Progress it makes sense to bring in Jordynne and possibly others to usher in a new era for the Women’s division.